How to Use TTEST Function in Excel (5 Methods)

 The TTEST Function in Excel is categorized as a Statistical Function.
 The function is frequently used to compare the probability of two samples having the same mean in their underlying populations.

-Let’s say we’re doing financial research and we want to know how much Europeans and Americans spend on food.
+Let’s say we’re doing financial research and want to know how much Europeans and Americans spend on food.
 We wouldn’t be able to keep track of every European and American’s purchasing patterns, so we’d take a sample of each group.

 Use T-Test Function in Excel

-Therefore in the scenario, the TTEST will help us to determine if the difference in food spending between the two groups is representative of a meaningful difference between Europeans and Americans in general, or if it is merely a statistical difference.
+Therefore, in the scenario, the TTEST will help us to determine if the difference in food spending between the two groups is representative of a meaningful difference between Europeans and Americans in general or if it is merely a statistical difference.

-In this tutorial, I’ll show you how to use Excel to do TTEST function in Excel step by step.
-I also show you how to choose the suitable type of TTEST, select the appropriate variables, and analyze the results.
+In this tutorial, I’ll show you how to use Excel to do the TTEST function in Excel step by step.
+I will also show you how to choose the suitable type of TTEST, select the appropriate variables, and analyze the results.

 Introduction to TTEST Function in Excel